BerkeleyLab/Bedrock/localbus/jit_rad.md

 Reading results from clock domains other than the primary is harder, because the memory gateway requires a synthesis-time choice of the exact number of clock cycles latency.
-Our typical practice is to just ignore CDC problems, and hope that registers in domain B are not corrupted when read in domain A.
+One typical practice is to just ignore CDC problems, and hope that registers in domain B are not corrupted when read in domain A.
-This module attempts to address that design flaw.
+Converting such code to use this module will address that design flaw.

 We have a fair amount of warning at the beginning of a LASS UDP packet before any actual read cycles happen.
-Our strategy is to copy 16 words from the app_clk domain into a 16x32 (distributed) dpram.
+Our strategy is to copy 16 words from the app_clk domain into a 16x32 dpram.
 Then those data are trivially available to read out in the local bus domain.

 In a QF2-pre, we get about 300 ns warning, because cycles are slow (20 ns),